SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/Nevion Video IPath/Using_NevionVideoIPath_App.md

 1. Click **Connect** to link the source and destination.

+   Alternatively, you can also use the **Schedule** button, which allows you to perform the connect operation with a specific start and end time.

    The *Last Connection Status* will show whether the connection was successful.

    Once a source and destination have been connected, you can disconnect them again with the **Disconnect** button.

-   Alternatively, you can also use the **Schedule** button.

 ## Services page

 The *Services* page provides an overview of the services in the system, which correspond to established connections between sources and destinations.
+With the X button for each service in the overview, you can quickly delete a service.

 ![Overview page](~/user-guide/images/Nevion_ServicesPage.png)

-In addition to this overview, services can easily be deleted from this table.

 > [!NOTE]
 > Hover the mouse pointer over the table to access easy filtering.
 >
 > ![Easy filtering](~/user-guide/images/Nevion_ServicesHover.png)

-> [!IMPORTANT]
-> If you suspect missing information falls under the latter two categories, we recommend reaching out to your Technical Account Manager.
-They can ensure that any necessary updates are implemented in the application.